 Compulsory sickness insurance covers medical services in connection with sickness, accidents (if not covered by an accident insurance policy) and maternity.
 The insurance policy covers in- and out-patient medical treatment, and medication prescribed by a doctor.

 If you only have a compulsory basic insurance scheme, you are obliged to make a contribution towards your total annual medical cost, up to a certain limit per year.
 This ‘franchise’ is calculated as a percentage of your total annual medical costs and capped at a yearly limit.
-In 2004, this limit was CHF 300 per year.
 By choosing to pay a higher yearly franchise, you can lower your monthly insurance premiums (i.e. you are betting on not getting ill much).
 Some insurance companies also lower your monthly premiums if you haven’t incurred any costs for a specific period.

 As a rule, dental treatment is not covered under the basic insurance scheme.
-If you want to be covered for dental treatment, you need additional dental insurance ( Zahnarztversicherung, /assurance dentaire).
+If you are not covered for dental treatment but want to be, you need additional dental insurance (Zahnarztversicherung / assurance dentaire).
 This is offered by many companies and it is likely that the same company who provides health cover will be able to propose a policy.

-About 40% of the Swiss population chose to top-up their insurance cover.
-This is commonly in order to have more comfortable accommodation during a hospital stay or wider choice of treatments.
+More than 80% of the Swiss population chose to top-up their insurance cover.
+This is usually in order to have more comfortable accommodation during a hospital stay or a wider choice of treatments.
 In contrast to basic insurance, insurers may refuse applicants for additional insurance or only accept them subject to certain conditions.
 Private medical and additional dental cover may only become effective after a three-month qualifying period.

 Does this article help?